program-prahi/cloud-formation-circle-ci/README.md

   |DBName|FILU|

 6. Create a new user with programmatic access for deploying the stacks using CircleCI.
 Note the Key values to store them as environment variables.
-7. Open the CircleCI dashboard and Link the `fluent-datalake` project.
+7. Open the CircleCI dashboard and Link the `s3-datalake` project.
 8. Goto the Project Settings> Environment Variables, Add the following Environment Varibles to the project

   |Key|Description|